sanjuroo/ng-common/readme.md

-# Angular 2 module for utilities stuff
+# Angular 2 module for common stuff

 General module for angular 2